KevinKelly6/Kelly-Portfolio/final_project_2.md

+# Final Project Part 2: U.S. Child Allowance

-### Storyboard
+## Storyboard
 [Shorthand Preview](https://preview.shorthand.com/Iqs674OlvaGcbNj5?_gl=1*1x0buqu*_gcl_aw*R0NMLjE2NDQ3MTM5NTkuQ2owS0NRaUEwcDJRQmhEdkFSSXNBQUNTT09PeGZVMGtialNRWWxhc0hUZWNnU3d4YlhZSzZ4bE9lM2E1eEM1dDZ1c184ZVV6X1Y2QWJhQWFBcWxfRUFMd193Y0I.)

-### Research Protocol
+## Research Protocol

-a.
+### Part A: Target Audience
 My target audience is the general public and policymakers, to inform all parties of the issue and its importance.

-b.
+### Part B: Representative Sample
 I identified individuals with varying political views and varying relations to policy.
 I interviewed one liberal with a policy degree, one conservative with a law degree, and one libertarian with a marketing degree.

-c.
-##### Interview Script
+### Part C: Interview Script
 These questions gave me some really useful feedback last time, so I figured I would use them again.

 1. Can you tell me what you think this is?